Sandy Marwick - Therapy for. adults, couples , children and young people

 I also use psychodynamic approach and this is useful when we look at the attachments we have made throughout our lives and finding our resilience that helps make us able to cope in difficult times.

-Sometimes we just lose our way and we need a bit of help and support to get back on track.
 Talking things through with someone who understands and accepts us can be enormously helpful in finding our way through confused feelings and emotions.

 I have experience and success of working in with people who are experiencing emotional pain and trauma.
 Trauma can be sudden or it can be caused because of lack of nurture or abuse.
 Whatever the reason, it is most helpful to talk this through rather than keep it locked away.
 I have extensive experience of working with adopters, adoptees, and children or adults who have been in the care system.